dalabi91/horiseon-accessibility-improvement/README.md

 ### Installation

-1. Created new repository in github account for this project
+1. Create new repository in github account for this project
 2. Clone the repository:

    ```bash